Definition of Pathological Demand Avoidance (PDA)

 Implementing innovative and person-centred practices is our priority, and we ensure that every individual feels valued and respected for who they are, fostering their skills and talents to reach the best possible outcome.

-We provide services across the UK, with offices in Bristol, Somerset, the Midlands and Slough.
+We provide services across the UK, with offices in Bristol, Somerset, the Midlands and South East.

 Contact us today.